-- The Complete Streets Act, which requires transportation planners and engineers to consider the needs of all users when building or rebuilding our roads, would create safer streets for children, the disabled, motorists, and others.
-The Safe Routes to Schools Act is an important part of this goal as well.
+- The Safe Streets Act (S.2004/H.R.2468), which requires state and regional transportation agencies to consider the needs of all users when building or rebuilding our roads, would create safer streets for children, people with disabilities, motorists, and others.

 3. Improve programs that waste taxpayer dollars & encourage costly development

 - Make better use of current federal dollars to encourage private sector reinvestment in our communities through targeted tax and financing incentives to create more jobs locally and save taxpayers’ money.

 - Eliminate federal programs and policies that encourage wasteful spending and bankrupt our communities, and change other programs that could benefit our local economies.
 The federal government plays a massive role in subsidizing and enabling all kinds of development in our communities – both good and bad.
 With ballooning deficits, it is critical that we stop subsidizing wasteful spending that drives development away from our towns and hampers our economic viability.

 - Bring grocery stores to underserved, low-income communities across the country through the Healthy Food Financing Initiative Act, which would create financing opportunities for healthy retail food options through USDA.

 - Transform neighborhoods of extreme poverty and distressed housing into vibrant, economically viable communities through the Choice Neighborhoods initiative.
 Building on the success of HUD’s HOPE VI program, this initiative aims to create neighborhoods that are safer and provide the educational and economic opportunities people need to succeed, through investments in housing, high-performance schools, health and other services, and transportation.

 5. Protect our water